lucaswadedavis/html-zero/README.md

-# Lightbox Demo
+# HTML Zero

-A Lightbox demo in pure vanilla JS - no frameworks, no libraries.
+A demonstration application in vanilla JS.

 ### License: MIT